johnpankowicz/govmetting-testbfg-2/frontend_XXX/clientapp_XXX/src/assets/docs/sys-design.md

 The diagrams below show the interaction between software components.

-* ClientApp is an Angular Typescript single page application that runs in the browser.
+* clientapp is an Angular Typescript single page application that runs in the browser.
 It provides the user interface.

 * WebApp is an [Asp.Net Core](https://github.com/aspnet/home) C# application that runs on the server.
 It responds to WebApi calls.